Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Cyber Attacks Detection, Prevention, and Source Localization

 \subsection{SV Frames Arrival Time Shift}

-As introduced in Section II, the IEC 61869-9 standard mandates strict timing specifications for SV publishers.
-Given that in real communication networks, the theoretical frame arrival time is affected by frame transmission, propagation, queuing, and processing delays, and time synchronization errors among SV stream publisher and subscriber devices, each frame is received at a time $F_a^{real} (c)\neq F_a^e (c)$, within each second.
-By monitoring the SV subscriber Network Interface Card (NIC), for each received frame it is possible to measure $F_a^{real} (c)$, and consequently, compute the difference between the theoretical and empirical frame arrival time as in (2).
+In real communication networks, the theoretical frame arrival time defined in Section \ref{sec:iec_61850_sv} is affected by frame transmission, propagation, queuing, and processing delays, as well as by time synchronization errors among SV stream publisher and subscriber devices.
+As a result, each frame is received at a time $F_a^{r} (c)\neq F_a^e (c)$ within each second.
+By monitoring the SV subscriber's Network Interface Card (NIC), $F_a^{r} (c)$ can be measured, and the frame arrival time shift $F_{as}$, defined as the difference $F_a^{r}(c) - F_a^e(c)$, can be computed.

 To account for the stochasticity of the communication network infrastructure, a PDF can be estimated over $F_{as}$.
 Then, the modeled PDF can be used as an information advantage for intrusion detection, prevention, and attack source localization.
-Indeed, once that this PDF is estimated, it allows to assign a probability for each frame of being legitimate, thus allowing to discern legitimate and malicious SV frames depending on their $F_{as}$ measured at the subscriber.
-Regarding the choosing of the appropriate PDF to be used, it has been shown in the literature that latency in communication networks can be modeled as an Exponential distribution \cite{benvenuto2011principles}.
-Unfortunately, the Exponential distribution assigns a probability equal to zero for any sample lower than the lower bound of its support and thus limits the modeling capabilities of scenarios in which a reduction of communication latency is measured due to devices time synchronization errors.
-To overcome these challenges, an EMG distribution is used to model $F_{as}$.
+Indeed, once this PDF is estimated, a legitimacy probability can be assigned to each received frame, allowing the distinction between legitimate and malicious SV frames based on their $F_{as}$ measured at the subscriber.
+Regarding the choice of the most appropriate PDF to be used, the literature shows that latency in communication networks is often modeled using an exponential distribution \cite{benvenuto2011principles}.
+However, the exponential distribution assigns a probability equal to zero to samples below its lower bound, making it unsuitable for scenarios where latency reductions may occur due to device time-synchronization errors.
+To address this limitation, the EMG distribution is used to model $F_{as}$.
+The EMG, defined as the sum of a Gaussian and an exponential component, effectively represents both the narrow, near-deterministic base communication delay and the heavy-tailed positive jitter caused by queueing, contention, and background traffic.
+Such characteristics enable the EMG to capture the sharp mode and long right tail observed in empirical network latency distributions more accurately than either distribution alone.

+Finally, it should be remarked that, while related, the inter-frame arrival time, i.e., I-FAT, and SV frames arrival time shift, i.e., $F_{as}$, differ fundamentally in definition, probability distribution, information content, and susceptibility to communication network latency and jitter.
+In fact, I-FAT represents the time difference between consecutive SV frames and follows a Gaussian distribution centered at $1/FS$, whereas $F_{as}$ measures the deviation between the expected and actual arrival times for individual frames, modeled by an EMG distribution whose mean reflects communication network latency and clock synchronization drift \cite{kim2022industrial}.
+These distinctions represent a fundamental difference compared to how the SV frame arrival times information has been exploited in existing studies.